The best restaurants and bars in Malibu, ranked

-Malibu Yogurt's been serving froyo before it was, well, cool.
+Malibu Yogurt’s been serving froyo before it was, well, cool.
 This sweets staple serves 16 flavors of fat-free yogurt, plus regular ice cream, making pared-down sundae classics, scoops and swirls for more than 30 years.
-Mix and match your bases and toppings, get them in a shake or piles high in scoops on a waffle cone.
+Mix and match your bases and toppings, get them in a shake or piled high in scoops on a waffle cone.
 When you want to satisfy your sweet tooth like a longtime local, this is where you go.

 Looking for more to do in ’Bu?